 - Photos of your friends or loved ones that may compromise their future.
-(While you may be openly gay, everyone at the recent LGBT party may not be out of the closet.)
 You can inadvertently jeopardize others’ safety and job prospects by posting inappropriate photos of them.

 Think about the repercussions of every single photo you post.
 The general rule is to keep it clean and professional.
 If you wouldn’t show it to your boss, your grandma, your favorite teacher AND the local preacher, don’t post it on line.
 What seems funny today could cost you a job, a contract or a college admission tomorrow.

 Share this post: 21 Photos You Should Never Post on Social Media http://wp.me/pNAh3-O2